marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 ## Introduction

-The [Primary Network](https://support.avax.network/en/articles/4135650-what-is-the-primary-network) is inherent to the Avalanche platform and validates Avalanche’s [built-in blockchains](../../overview/getting-started/avalanche-platform.md).
-In this tutorial, we’ll add a node to the Primary Network on Avalanche.
+The Primary Network is inherent to the Metal platform and validates Metal's [built-in blockchains](../../overview/getting-started/intro.md).
+In this tutorial, we’ll add a node to the Primary Network on Metal.

-The P-Chain manages metadata on Avalanche.
+The P-Chain manages metadata on Metal.
 This includes tracking which nodes are in which Subnets, which blockchains exist, and which Subnets are validating which blockchains.
 To add a validator, we’ll issue [transactions](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) to the P-Chain.

 :::warning
 Note that once you issue the transaction to add a node as a validator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.** Please make sure you’re using the correct values in the API calls below.
 If you’re not sure, feel free to join our [Discord](https://chat.avalabs.org/) to ask questions.